djdembeck/m4b-merge/README.md

                         Set logging level
 ```
   - Check the user editable variables in [config.py](src/m4b_merge/config.py), and see if there's anything you need to change.
   - On first run, you will be prompted to signin to Audible.
-This is a one-time process that will be saved to the `config` folder.
+This is a one-time process that will be saved to your system's relevant config folder, under `m4b-merge`.

+## Module usage
+If you are a developer wanting to use this in a project, you can import the modules as so:
+`from m4b_merge import audible_helper, config, helpers, m4b_helper`

+And then creating the objects you need (from `audible_helper.BookData(asin)` and `m4b_helper.M4bMerge(input_data, metadata)`)
+You can see more usage examples in the sister project, [Bragi Books](https://github.com/djdembeck/bragibooks/blob/main/importer/views.py)

+The `parser` function in `audible_helper.BookData` returns some extra data not used in the CLI here.
+This is a list of all data returned:
+- Title
+- Short Summary
+- Long Summary
+- Authors
+- Narrators
+- Series
+- Release Date
+- Publisher
+- Language
+- Runtime in minutes
+- Format type (abridged, unabridged, other)